TruthGPT vs ChatGPT

 What is ChatGPT and how does it work?

-ChatGPT is a conversational language model chatbot created by OpenAI, a company which Elon Musk actually had a founding hand in but is now mostly owned by Microsoft.
+ChatGPT is a conversational language model chatbot created by OpenAI, a company which billionaire CEO of Tesla Elon Musk actually had a founding hand in.
+However, following a corporate partnership and a cumulative $13 billion USD of investment, OpenAI is majority owned by Microsoft.
 It generates human-like written responses to queries inputted by the user.
 These can range from short, simple texts like jokes or recipes, to more complex detailed responses.
 People have been using the chatbot to create blog posts, essays, and even code.

 The chatbot utilises a neural network.
 This works by drawing upon data gathered from across the internet, building upon that by ‘learning’ from information inputted by users of the application.
 As the application grows in popularity, it becomes more advanced and can answer queries more effectively.